abo-abo/lispy/README.md

 ### Ways to activate region
 While in special:
 - Mark a sexp with `lispy-mark-list` "m".
-- Mark a symbol within sexp with `lispy-ace-symbol` "h".
+- Mark a symbol within sexp with `lispy-ace-symbol` "a".

 While not in special:
 - `set-mark-command` "C-SPC".